Ricardo Cannizzaro

 Work Experience

 Before my DPhil I was working as a Defence Research Scientist in the Aerial Autonomy group of the Australian Defence Science and Technology Group (2017-2021), where my research focused on decentralised teams of autonomous aerial and ground robots for missions in challenging uncertain and complex environments, such as the urban terrain.
-My research was at the exciting intersection of AI/ML, software and hardware engineering to develop autonomous behaviours, integrate them into hardware, and experimentally validate the complete autonomous systems through flight trials in real urban environments across Australia, Singapore, Montreal, and New York City.
+My research was at the intersection of AI/ML, software and hardware engineering to develop autonomous behaviours, integrate them into hardware, and experimentally validate complete systems through flight trials in real urban environments across Australia, Singapore, Montreal, and New York City.

 Education